Geronimo206/new-gatsby-awardt-cms/src/pages/products/index.md

 ---
 templateKey: product-page
-title: Our Coffee
+title: Our PIS
 image: /img/jumbotron.jpg
-heading: What we offer
+heading: KAK is what we offer
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,